7 Tables

 Figure 7.15: Table design on the ribbon.
 What you see may depend on the screen width.

-Each table is automatically provided with a Table name.
-The default names are Table1, Table2, table3, … It is recommended to change the default name to a meaningful name that reflects what data the table contains.
-This name is also used in references to the table and operations with the table.
+Each table is automatically assigned a Table Name.
+The default names are Table1, Table2, Table3, etc. It’s best practice to change the default name to a meaningful name that reflects the table’s data.
+This name is used when referencing the table and in table operations.

 You can change the name in the Table name box.

-Right‐click a cell in the row or column you want to select.
-Then choose Select and then choose one of the possibilities:
+1. Right-click a cell in the row or column you want to select.

 • Table Column Data